Outdoor Burning Regulations

-To obtain permission to have a bonfire, contact the Fire & Life Safety Division at Redmond Fire & Rescue located at 341 NW Dogwood Ave, Redmond, or call 541-504-5000 at least 5 working days prior to the event.
+To obtain permission to have a bonfire, ceremonial fire, or other special fires contact the Fire & Life Safety Division at Redmond Fire & Rescue located at 341 NW Dogwood Ave, Redmond, or call 541-504-5010 at least 5 working days prior to the event.

 If approved, a bonfire shall not be conducted within 50 feet of a structure or combustible material unless the fire is contained in a barbecue pit.
 Conditions that could cause a fire to spread within 50 feet of a structure shall be eliminated prior to ignition.

 To Report an Illegal Burn

 Call the non-emergency dispatch line at 541-693-6911 to report an illegal burn.
 Or to report individuals who are burning items not approved by DEQ, please call DEQ at 541-388-6146.